A Brief Autobiography

 I've been an athlete all my life.
 In high school, I was a co-captain of the football team and won two district wrestling championships.
 When I was sixteen—while still wrestling and playing football—I began to practice traditional Shotokan karate (or "karate-do," as it's more formally known), which has become a lifelong passion.

 Before graduating from Carleton College, I earned my first-degree black belt with the Japan Karate Association (JKA), the flagship school of Shotokan karate in Japan.
 In choosing to go to Columbia University, I was influenced by the presence in New York of a senior JKA instructor, Sensei Masataka Mori, 9th dan (9th degree black-belt).
-Mr. Mori was reputed to be a demanding and very traditional teacher, which he proved to be.
-I am honored to call him my instructor still.
+Mori Sensei was a master of the old school, fierce and exacting.
+It was a rare experience to train in his dojo for twenty years, and to continue as his student in the twelve years after moving to California.
+Mori Sensei passed away on September 8, 2018.
+I was honored to see him shortly before his death, and to be asked to speak at his funeral, along with more senior students of his.
+He taught karate as more than a set of techniques; he taught karate-do, in the sense of the traditional Japanese arts, as a path for life.

 I currently hold a 5th dan (5th-degree black belt).
 I graduated from the Class A (advanced) instructor training program in New York, and am licensed by the Japan Karate Association in Japan as a class B instructor, class C rank examiner, and class B tournament judge.
 I founded the JKA at Columbia University in 1986, where I served as instructor until I left for California in 2006.
 I competed successfully in world and national (JKA Shotokan Karate-Do America) tournaments for many years, and retired from competition after the fall of 1999.
 Over the years, I have broken both hands, a few toes, one foot, and a number of ribs, and have had my face stitched up more than once.
-I continue to practice karate-do on my own in San Francisco—so far, without injury.
+I now make sure my students fare better.
+I founded and teach a small dojo in San Francisco, the JKA of San Francisco.

 Links